toddcf/code-snippets/seo/onsite-onpage-offpage-seo.md

 5. Content Writing.
   - Write original, great-quality content for each page on your site.
   - You need strong user signals to get higher pageranks.
 User signals are what a user does once they're on your site.
 Do they . . .
-    - Click the innerlinks and explore the entire site?
+    - Click the internal links and explore the entire site?
     - Click the "back" button and leave the site completely?
     - Stay several minutes on the page they landed on and devour the content?
   - In the WordStream website example, the articles they've had the most user attraction to are 3,000 words long.